-This approximately 200-page journal of creative non-fiction collects the stories of 28 writers and 5 artists exploring what ‘Beginnings’ means to them.
+Epoch literary journal is thrilled to announce that our inaugural issue, ‘Beginnings’, is available for preorder.
+This approximately 160-page journal of creative non-fiction collects the stories of 28 writers and 5 artists exploring what ‘Beginnings’ means to them.

+Beginnings are simultaneously vague and specific.
 Here, at the point that we determine to be the beginning of Epoch Press, we have gathered beginnings of love, loss, spirituality, hope, despair, life and much more.
 The authors of this issue have brought together truth and creativity, showcasing insightful and significant stories of modern living.